S4DS-IEM/S4DS-Bot/README.md

 ---------------------------------------------------------------------------------
 Major Patch 3: Added Educational Meme functionality using redditAPI

+Note: Place 'credentials.txt' in '.src/cogs', and keep your Reddit Credentials in there.

 Commands :

 `<prefix>memes <subreddit_index> <no.of_memes(limit=5)>` - Displays a certain no. of memes from an index passed an argument from a pre-determined list of subreddits, by default 1 and a maximum of 5 at a time.